What Are Discourse & Metadiscourse Markers?

 Yes, discourse markers are important when learning a second language, especially if we want to move beyond a basic level of language use and towards fluency.

 As explained by the British Council in their knowledge database aimed at teachers, “Discourse markers are an important feature of both formal and informal native speaker language.
-The skilful use of discourse markers often indicates a higher level of fluency and an ability to produce and understand authentic language.”
+The skillful use of discourse markers often indicates a higher level of fluency and an ability to produce and understand authentic language.”

 By using metadiscourse markers, we are able to develop more complex sentences, express our opinions more effectively, adjust our language use effectively according to the needs of the listener or context and become more skilled with the language as a whole.